-Reservation in promotion: SC verdict is welcome to a certain extent, says Maywati
+Reservation in promotion: SC verdict is welcome to a certain extent, says Mayawati

-Lucknow, Sep 26: Bahujan Samaj Party (BSP) chief Mayawati said the Supreme Court judgment on reservation in promotion for SC/ST in govt jobs is 'welcome to a certain extent'.
+Lucknow, Sep 26: Bahujan Samaj Party (BSP) chief Mayawati said the Supreme Court judgment on the reservation in promotion for SC/ST in govt jobs is 'welcome to a certain extent'.

-After the apex court did nit refer the 2006 verdict in Nagraj case on reservation in promotion for SC/ST in govt jobs to larger SC Bench, Mayawati said, "Judgment welcome to a certain extent since SC didn't impose a restriction in this regard & clearly said that centre or state govts can provide reservation if they want."
+After the apex court did not refer the 2006 verdict in Nagraj case on reservation in promotion for SC/ST in govt jobs to larger SC Bench, Mayawati said, "Judgment welcome to a certain extent since SC didn't impose a restriction in this regard & clearly said that centre or state governments can provide reservation if they want."

-The Supreme Court has aid that the states need not collect quantifiable data on backwardness of SC and ST employees before giving reservation in promotion
+The Supreme Court has said that the states need not collect quantifiable data on the backwardness of SC and ST employees before giving reservation in promotion

 Also Read | Aadhaar constitutionally valid, but banks, mobile companies can't ask for it says SC